-The National Women's History Museum is seeking a Fall intern to assist with a variety of tasks including but not limited to social media (image rights acquisition/fact checking/helping to organize the editorial calendar) and light administrative assistance.
+The National Women's History Museum is seeking an intern to assist with a variety of tasks including but not limited to historic research, creating content, image rights acquisition, and light administrative assistance.

 Applicants should have excellent interpersonal, organizational, and writing skills as well as the ability to multitask.
-Experience with organization or corporate social media highly preferred.
-A stipend will be provided.
+Experience with historic research highly preferred.
 Must be able to work at least 20 hours per week.
-The office, located in Alexandria, VA, is accessible via the Metro.
+The office is located in Alexandria, Virginia.
 Please submit your cover letter and resume to firstname.lastname@example.org or call 703-461-1920 for more information.

 To be considered for Summer 2017 applications must be submitted by April 16th.